SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script duplicates the last line of the file
-This script deletes all the files with extension js This script counts the number of directories and sub-directories in the current directory
+This script deletes all the files with extension js This script counts the number of directories and sub-directories in the current directory This script isplays the 10 newest files in the current directory